Salmon Fishing In Michigan: A Complete Guide

 These methods use an assortment of baits.

 Plunking allows you to cast your bait out and have it hold in a specific zone where salmon are likely to swim by and grab your bait.
 This is an easy method for new anglers and is very relaxing.
 Anglers will mostly use organic bait such as spawn bags, shrimp, worms, or minnows.
-For more on this method Check Out Plunking For Salmon.
+For more on this method, check Out Plunking For Salmon.

-Best Baits For Salmon Fishing In Michigan
+Best Baits For Michigan Salmon

 Learn guide tricks and methods they use to make their spawn bags more effective on my page Spawn Bags: Guide Tips